1 Introduction topenlarge

 Clean the fracture site

-Clean out the fracture by removing blood clots, unfixable loose pieces of bone, and any interposed tissue.
+Remove blood clots, small, unfixable loose pieces of bone, and any interposed tissue.
 Inspect the joint to ensure that no additional intraarticular fracture component is missed.

 Disimpact fracture fragments